OVERVIEW

 Charitable deductions

 The Internal Revenue Code allows taxpayers to claim a deduction for donations they make to qualified organizations.
 A qualified organization includes most nonprofit schools that operate exclusively for educational and literary purposes.
-However, a donation may not be tax deductible if the school engages substantially in other activities unrelated to charitable, scientific, humanitarian or religious purposes.
+However, a donation may not be tax deductible if the school substantially engages in other activities unrelated to charitable, scientific, humanitarian or religious purposes.

 Valuing your school donations

-The IRS allows you to deduct the value of cash and property you contribute to a nonprofit school during the year.
+The IRS allows you to deduct the value of cash and property you contribute to a qualifying nonprofit school during the year.
 Contributions of property require you to assess its fair market value on the date you make the donation.

 Various valuation methods are used, depending on the type of property.
-Although the IRS does not prescribe the methods, it warns taxpayers that the value must accurately reflect the price that the property would sell for on the open market.
+Although the IRS does not prescribe the methods, it warns taxpayers that the value has to accurately reflect the price that the property would sell for on the open market.
 For example, if you contribute used clothing to the school, the guidelines suggest you check with thrift shops in your area to determine what they charge for similar articles of clothing.
 You may also obtain the fair value by referencing various online resources for similar clothing in comparable condition.

 Benefits you receive from the school